The Roomba I7 and 980 represent the latest technology that iRobot offers in their robotic vacuum line.

 This feature allows the robot to calculate precisely where it was when it saw the landmark.

-These sensors complement each other and provide some check and balance if one strays.
+These sensors complement each other and provide a backup if one strays.

 If the camera detects this, it “snaps the robot back into reality.”

-What makes it impressive is all this technology is found in a compact cleaning machine.
+What makes it impressive how iRobot put all this technology in a compact cleaning machine.

 The Roomba I7 has the same technology as the Roomba 980 but has more features.

 It has VSLAM, camera, IMU data, gyro, and IR sensors plus something that extends its functionality.

 The industry experts call this persistent mapping or the ability to save maps (up to ten of them).